MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/envision-cloud-modernization.md

 ## Step 2: Identify workloads

-The cloud frees you to focus on workloads.
+The cloud frees you to focus on workloads rather than individual IT assets.
 After assessing your motivation triggers, start identifying your workloads.
 A [workload](../../plan/workloads.md) is a collection of IT assets (infrastructure, applications, and data) that support an aspect of your business.
 In a data center, IT assets are logically separate (*see figure*).

 :::image type="content" source="../../_images/modernize/envision/data-center-it-assets.png" alt-text="Graphic showing existing data center." :::